Presidio San Ignacio de Tubac

 The Presidio of San Ignacio de Túbac or Fort Tubac was a Spanish built fortress.
 The fortification was established by the Spanish Army in 1752 at the site of present-day Tubac, Arizona.
 Its ruins are preserved in the Tubac Presidio State Historic Park.

 History

 Spanish Period

-The presidio housed a garrison of about fifty cavalry and or infantry soldiers and was intended to protect Spanish settlements and missions in the valley of the Santa Cruz River.
+The presidio was founded in 1752, in response to the 1751 Pima Rebellion.
+It housed a garrison of about fifty cavalry and or infantry soldiers and was intended to protect Spanish settlements and missions in the valley of the Santa Cruz River.
 In 1766, the garrison had 51 officers and men, and a settlement of forty families had grown up around the post.
 In 1774, Tubac's commander, Captain Juan Bautista de Anza, assembled the expedition that explored a land route from the Santa Cruz Valley to California.